 True North De Stressed Serum 4.1

 The advantage of using serums over creams is that they tend to penetrate deeper into the skin, targeting specific skin concerns.
 This serum from True North does just that, giving the skin an extra layer of intense hydration, which is important when flying.
-The aloe vera balancing complex is enriched further with vitamin PP to strength the skin barrier and stimulate collagen, another casualty of long haul flying.
-The entire Truth North range focuses on non-aggressive solutions to major skin complaints, including moisture, dryness, redness and fine lines.
+The Aloe Vera Balancing Complex is enriched further with Vitamin PP to strength the skin barrier and stimulates collagen, another casualty of long haul flying.
+The entire Truth North range has a focus on non-aggressive solutions to major skin complaints including moisture, dryness, redness and fine lines.
 Massage into skin using circular motions after sleep and before you disembark.